CcydtN/-advent-of-code-2023/README.md

 A curated list of popular crates can be found on [blessred.rs](https://blessed.rs/crates).

-Do you have aoc-specific crate recommendations?
+Do you have aoc-specific create recommendations?
 [Share them!](https://github.com/fspoettel/advent-of-code-rust/edit/main/README.md)

 ## Common pitfalls